fbpx

 We preferred winter over summer, because the crowds were fewer and we’re accustomed to cold weather, so we found it to be quite mild actually.

-However, if we were able to choose, we would without a doubt, travel to Japan in the fall: early November, specifically.
+However, our favorite time to visit Japan, without a doubt, was traveling in the fall: early November, specifically.

 November has a smaller chance of rain than October, and more comfortable temperatures than December.